KingThranduil/Git-commands/README.md

 # Git-commands
-This repo contains useful Git commands.
+This repo contains useful Git commands as a cheatsheet.